KarlGW/azfunc/README.md

     if err := trigger.Parse(&incoming); err != nil {
         // The incoming request body did not match the expected one,
         // this is equivalent of a HTTP 400 and should not signal to
-        // the function host that it has failed. ctx.HTTP().WriteHeader(http.StatusBadRequest)
+        // the function host that it has failed, but still
+        // stop further exection and return.
+        ctx.HTTP().WriteHeader(http.StatusBadRequest)
         return nil
     }